 These are just fine for riders just starting out, riders looking to get in on that upstroke and control game without breaking the bank, and those who just want a functional pair of spin shoes.

-$120 is a pretty reasonable ask for these.
+Their retail is a pretty reasonable ask.
 They're good shoes, but they'd be more competitive at a 10-15% discount.

 Though the Apeckx II didn't pick up any awards, it's still a solid shoe that won't set you back a ton.
-Some of the premium road bike shoes like the Lake CX402 and Sidi Wire Vent Carbon run north of $500.
+Some of the premium road bike shoes like the Lake CX402 and Sidi Wire Vent Carbon run well north of the Giros' going price.
 You can almost buy a pair of Giros for your entire family and the dog for the price of one pair of either of the premium models.
 New riders and those looking for a bargain that will last a while, take a bit of abuse, and still kick out the power will be happy with these.

 — Ryan Baham